telefonicaid/fiware-IoTAgent-Cplusplus/doc/API_REFERENCE.md

 }
 ```

+For more detailed information about what particular error messages are returned per operation, check this [document](errors.md)

 ## Authentication and Authorization
 If IoT Agent is in authenticated environment, this API requires a token, which you obtain from authentication system.
 This system and its API is out of scope of present documentation.
 In this environment, a mandatory header is needed: `X-Auth-Token`.